02 Feb Game Day Menu

 (Unofficial) National Holidays

-Not surprisingly, I’ve had a lot of questions about what I’m serving for Super Bowl Sunday.
+Not surprisingly, I get a lot of questions about what I serve on game days.
 Since it comes at an exceptionally busy time of year, I like to keep things simple, healthy, and compatible with the inevitable Monday morning that follows.

 Here’s my strategy, I mean, menu: